1960s Fashion for Men: Iconic Styles That Defined the Decade

 Young men wear striped sweaters evocative of sixties menswear trends.
 Photo: iStock

-Looking back, the 1960s served as a critical turning point in men’s fashion, reflecting the time’s diverse social, political, and cultural narratives.
+The 1960s was a critical turning point in men’s fashion, reflecting the time’s diverse social, political, and cultural narratives.
 The decade was marked by various styles—Beatnik, Ivy League, Mod, Surfer, Bohemian, and Skinhead, all influenced by popular culture.

 Recent Updates